strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 #### Add a data file

-Before we create our configuration file, we are going to add a data source -- in this case, a simple comma-separate values (CSV) file with information about the planets in our solar system.
+Before you create your configuration file, you are going to add a data source -- in this case, a simple comma-separate values (CSV) file with information about the planets in our solar system.

 Switch back to your original terminal and make sure you still have the `strudel-learn-env` activated (you should see `(strudel-learn-env)` at the start of the command line).
 Leave the app running in your other terminal.